Randware/Wasome/docs/IMPORTS-DEPENDENCIES.md

 Note that this directory is virtual and does not exist on disk.
 This allows imports to be processed without much effort.

-### 3.6 Transitive dependencies
+### 3.5 Transitive dependencies

 Each project must specify its dependencies on its own and can't directly use ones from other projects it depends on.
 For example, if project A depends on project B and project B depends on project C, then project A can't access project C without first depending on it itself.

-### 3.5 Other
+### 3.6 Other

 Any project can be an external dependency.
 While any project with a main function can be run on its own, they too can be depended on.

 This also means that dependencies can have dependencies themselves.
-Furthermore, dependency cycles are permitted and do not need special
+Furthermore, dependency cycles are not permitted.

-handling from the user.
 Multiple dependencies with the same name aren't supported.
 Dependency versioning isn't supported.

 ## 4. Imports